phy1729/zsh-syntax-highlighting/docs/highlighters.md

 * Implement the `_zsh_highlight_myhighlighter_highlighter` function.
   This function does the actual syntax highlighting, by calling `_zsh_highlight_add_highlight` with the start and end of the region to be highlighted and the `ZSH_HIGHLIGHT_STYLES` key to use.

+  FIXME: How should third-party highlighters hook provide themes?

-Define the default style for that key in the highlighter script outside of any function with `: ${ZSH_HIGHLIGHT_STYLES[key]:=value}`, being sure to prefix the key with your highlighter name and a colon.
+  Define the default
+  style for that key in the highlighter script outside of any function with `: ${ZSH_HIGHLIGHT_STYLES[key]:=value}`, being sure to prefix the key with your highlighter name and a colon.
 For example: